Click

 electrostatic speakers’ sweet spot)!

-Of course my M6 PRX experience would change by
+Of course my M6 PRX experience

-etc. My system cable choice is set up around my M8 500s.
-I have
+and speaker cables etc. My system cable choice is set up around

-owned my M8 500s for five years+ and when it is on song, the precise
+my M8 500s.
+I have owned my M8 500s for five years+ and when it

-soundstage, depth, clarity and organic musical delivery offered
+is on song, the precise soundstage, depth, clarity and organic

-with both vinyl and CD playback is outstanding.
-The M8 500s and
+musical delivery offered with both vinyl and CD playback is outstanding.

-other in-line components simply disappear from the mix.
-It is
+The M8 500s and other in-line components simply disappear from

-extremely difficult not to consciously (or subconsciously) critically
+the mix.
+It is extremely difficult not to consciously (or subconsciously)

-above) against such a high musical bench mark!
+bracket and above) against such a high musical bench mark!

-Again, none of the differences noted between the
+Again, none of the differences

-M6 PRX and M8 500s are major criticisms due to the fact this amplifier
+noted between the M6 PRX and M8 500s are major criticisms due

-(as with all Musical Fidelity amplifiers) offer a musical performance
+to the fact this amplifier (as with all Musical Fidelity amplifiers)

-way above other hi-fi companies’ solid state offerings at
+offer a musical performance way above other hi-fi companies’

-this price point.
+solid state offerings at this price point.

-I have absolutely no reservations in recommending
+I have absolutely no reservations in recommending the M6 PRX.

-All of the above listening tests were
+All of the above listening

 One

-small aesthetic observational note: As previously mentioned,
+small aesthetic observational note:

-Musical Fidelity offer music lovers superb value for money with
+As previously mentioned, Musical Fidelity offer music lovers superb

-a range of high quality amplifiers at various price points.
-Understandably,
+value for money with a range of high quality amplifiers at various

-materials and overall design ‘performance against aesthetics’,
+manufacturing processes, build materials and overall design ‘performance

-to keep prices within a specific range.
-BUT how much extra cost
+against aesthetics’, to keep prices within a specific range.

-would be added to the retail price for Musical Fidelity to use
+BUT how much extra cost would be added to the retail price for

-a top plate with countersunk holes to enable the use of flat headed
+Musical Fidelity to use a top plate with countersunk holes to

-hex nuts (instead of round headed hex nuts)?
-I respect in many
+enable the use of flat headed hex nuts (instead of round headed

-set-ups, the top of the amplifier may be hidden and such a minute
+may be hidden and such a minute aesthetic blip may not register.

-not as bad as the infamous Musical Fidelity flimsy Christmas cracker
+This design feature is still not as bad as the infamous Musical

-prize remote controls I guess!
+Fidelity flimsy Christmas cracker prize remote controls I guess!

 Visit company websites for power amplifier full specifications: